LLB, Peking University (2004)

 JSD, The University of Chicago (2011)

-Angela’s work has been published by academic journals including Stanford Journal of International Law, University of Pennsylvania Journal of International Law, Cornell International Law Journal and Journal of Competition Law and Economics.
-In 2014, she received the Concurrence Antitrust Writing Award for her study on bureaucratic politics in Chinese antitrust law.
-In 2015, her work on EU judges was chosen to be presented at the Stanford International Junior Faculty Forum.
-Angela is also frequently invited to speak at antitrust conferences in the United States, Europe and Asia.
-Her research has attracted media inquiries from The Economist, The New York Times and Reuters, and she regularly contributes op-eds to the popular press.
+Angela’s work has been published or is forthcoming in journals including, among others, Stanford Journal of International Law, University of Pennsylvania Journal of International Law, New York University Journal of International Law and Politics, China Quarterly, and Journal of Competition Law and Economics.
+She is a twice recipient of the Concurrence Antitrust Writing Award (2015 & 2018), which rewards the best antitrust papers published in academic journals each year.
+Angela is also frequently invited to speak at antitrust conferences in the United States, Europe, and Asia.
+Her research has attracted media inquiries from The Economist, The New York Times, and Reuters, and she regularly contributes op-eds to the popular press.